Best AI Investing Chatbots in 2026

 - The catch: Like any general model it has no native view of your accounts or real-time quotes, so it reasons from what you paste in or what it can search, not from your actual holdings.

 The practical takeaway: use these to learn and to think, not as a source of truth on your actual numbers.
 If you want one of these models to reason over your real holdings, you need a tool that connects your accounts to it.
-See the best AI investing apps roundup and our guide to the best AI finance chatbots for the wider field.
+Walnut is one such tool: it lets you use Claude or ChatGPT, the same general assistants, but grounded in your real connected portfolio rather than reasoning from what you paste in, with each holding framed against the S&P 500.
+The model is the same; what changes is whether it can see your actual positions.
+For the pattern of layering a general model over your accounts, see conversational AI investing assistants and the best AI assistant for portfolio questions, or the wider best AI investing apps roundup.

 Finance-specific chatbots: Magnifi, Origin, and Cleo